 The round-up: where to find the Gold Coast’s best fish and chips

 Fish and chips – it’s one of life’s great indulgences.
 Well, guess what, friends – we’ve got the National Fish and Chips day coming right up on Friday June 4!
 To celebrate, we’ve done the hard work for you and rounded up the coast’s best seafood purveyors.
 Given our city’s coastal location, we’re certainly not short on decent fish and chipperies, with plenty of local hangs utilising our amazing local produce to give us some darn tasty sea-based nosh.
-From fancy fish and chips on porcelain plates to the kind consumed out of a box on a picnic rug – here are a bunch of must-try fish and chip joints on the Gold Coast’s best fish and chips.
+Roll out the picnic rug, pals – here’s where to find some of the Gold Coast’s best fish and chips.